People in the lab

 YanFei Song recently completed her B.Sc. in Physiology at McGill University.
 She is very passionate about healthcare, and in particular mental health.
 She is currently furthering her studies in psychology at the University of Calgary with hopes of becoming a clinical psychologist in the future.

 Anjali Arora is currently a 3rd year B.Sc.
 Psychology student at the University of Calgary.
 Anjali has a passion for travelling which influenced her interest in mental health and Psychology.
 She is interested in many areas of research pertaining to mental health and medicine.
 In regards to the lab, her research interests revolve around the behavioural affects of job security and the dynamic relationship between stress, burnout and resiliency within a workplace.
 Anjali hopes to complete the Honours program in her fourth year and eventually attend medical school.

-James is currently a 5th year student completing his B.A. in Psychology at the University of Calgary.
+James completed his B.A. in Psychology at the University of Calgary in 2018.
 His research interests include psychological contract breach, and workplace mistreatment.
 Previously he has worked on research projects looking at impression management during interviews.
 Outside of I/O psychology, James also does research on gambling measures evaluation.
 After completing his degree he plans on pursuing a Master's program.

 Elizabeth Tran is currently a 3rd year student completing her B.A. in Psychology at the University of Calgary.
 She is interested in studying the social relationships within companies and how they impact job satisfaction and performance.
 She hopes to enter a graduate program in either Education or Industrial and Organizational Psychology in the near future.